ClickCease

 Did you know that mixing energy drinks with alcohol can alter your intoxication levels?
 This often makes people feel less sensitive to the effects of alcohol even though they are still intoxicated.
 This can make people think that they’re able to do things that they shouldn’t be doing while drinking.

-People who mix energy drinks with alcohol are also more likely to binge drink.
-Since binge drinking can create problems such as liver disease and memory problems, it’s important to seek out healthier alternatives to energy drinks when you’re consuming alcoholic beverages.
+People who mix these drinks with alcohol are also more likely to binge drink.
+Since binge drinking can create problems such as liver disease and memory problems, it’s important to seek out healthier alternatives when you’re consuming alcoholic beverages.

 4. Energy Drinks Can Be Harmful to Young People

-Youth and adolescents are still growing, and their bodies are not always ready to handle the effects of energy drinks.
-Teens and youth who consume energy drinks put themselves at risk of developing conditions such as cognitive under-development, difficulty sleeping, and an increased risk of developing mental health conditions.
+Youth and adolescents are still growing, and their bodies are not always ready to handle the effects of these drinks.
+Teens and youth who consume these drinks put themselves at risk of developing conditions such as cognitive under-development, difficulty sleeping, and an increased risk of developing mental health conditions.

 How to Stop Drinking Energy Drinks